 How to arrange the Insurance?

-British citizens, living in the Czech Republic, who want to apply for EHIC card after Brexit will get GHIC (Global Health Insurance Card).
+British citizens, living in the Czech Republic, who want to apply for an EHIC card after Brexit will get GHIC (Global Health Insurance Card).

-For British citizens, living in the Czech Republic, who already had EHIC card will not need to apply for GHIC.
+British citizens, living in the Czech Republic, who already had an EHIC card will not need to apply for GHIC.
 EHIC cards are still recognized in EU countries.
 But from the 1.01.2021 GHIC and some EHIC cards will not cover foreigners in Norway, Iceland, Liechtenstein or Switzerland.